blairck/project_template/README.md

 # Description #

 This is a lightweight template for projects to simplify following good unit testing & style practices by providing Makefile commands and directory structure.
 Using PyLint from the very beginning of a project ensures that proper style is adhered to, and having the project ready for unit tests will make them easier to write.
+Coverage reports encourage adding additional unit test cases.

 ### Requirements ###